 This festival in Vasa Park, along the Fox River, features music, dancing, food and crafts from the Nordic countries.

 The parade begins in Hancock and ends in Houghton at Dee Stadium, where there's a festival with music, dancing and food from around the world.

 In the old lead-mining district in southwest Wisconsin, play shove ha'penny in the Kiddleywink Pub, eat figgyhobbin and pasties, listen to tommyknocker tales and tour Cornish miners' cottages.

 There will be music, dancing, children's games and lock and dam tours in this antebellum town on the Mississippi River.

 It's the Iowa Barn Foundation's annual free, self-guided tour of restored historic barns.

 This pioneer farmstead in the coulees southeast of La Crosse is wonderfully atmospheric, and the crackerjack re-enactors of the Second Wisconsin Volunteer Infantry's Company B give the region's most affecting portrayal of war.

-More than 50 ethnic groups are represented with music, dance, food and crafts.
+More than 50 ethnic groups present music, dance, food and crafts from around the world.
 At the Wisconsin State Fair Exposition Center.